A varicocele embolization is a minimally invasive procedure used to treat swollen veins in the scrotum.

 What happens after the varicocele embolization procedure?

-After your varicocele embolization procedure, you will be moved to a recovery room and monitored by your care team.
+After your varicocele embolization procedure, you will be monitored by your care team.
 In most cases, varicocele embolizations are performed on an outpatient basis and you will go home the same day, although some patients stay overnight to recover following the procedure.
 In most cases, you can also resume normal activity within 24 hours.
 Follow-up may consist of clinical follow-up (symptom resolution) or repeat semen analysis in three months, if treating infertility.